KenHV/kenhv.com/_posts/2024-07-11-setting-up-firefox.md

 [Bypass Paywalls Clean](https://github.com/bpc-clone/bpc_updates/releases/download/latest/bypass_paywalls_clean-latest.xpi) lets you bypass most of the popular paywalled sites and sites that need you to login after viewing a page or two (like Quora).
 After installing it, go to the extension options and enable "Check for update rules at startup".
 Then go to "Opt-in" and enable everything.

-[Violentmonkey](https://addons.mozilla.org/en-US/firefox/addon/violentmonkey) is an userscript manager.
+[Violentmonkey](https://addons.mozilla.org/en-US/firefox/addon/violentmonkey) is a userscript manager, which I use to install the following userscripts.
 [Bypass All Shortlinks Debloated](https://codeberg.org/Amm0ni4/bypass-all-shortlinks-debloated/raw/branch/main/Bypass_All_Shortlinks.user.js) automatically skips a lot of link shorteners that make you wait or require CAPTCHAs.
 [Default fonts](https://greasyfork.org/en/scripts/496839-default-fonts) is my own userscript that replaces custom web fonts with browser defaults ([read more here](/blog/treat-yourself-to-good-typography#improving-browser-fonts)).

 [No Google Search Translation](https://addons.mozilla.org/en-US/firefox/addon/no-google-search-translation) disables the annoying Google feature that translates all search results.

 ## about:config

-Setting `accessibility.force_disabled` to `1` in can help with [memory usage and performance](https://bugzilla.mozilla.org/show_bug.cgi?id=1726887).
+Setting `accessibility.force_disabled` to `1` in helps with [memory usage and performance](https://bugzilla.mozilla.org/show_bug.cgi?id=1726887).

+To disable fullscreen fade animations, set `full-screen-api.transition-duration.enter` and `full-screen-api.transition-duration.exit` to `0 0`.

 If you don't use Pocket, you can disable it by setting `extensions.pocket.enabled` to `false`.